+Conflicts of Interest

-Conflicts of Interest: Both directors and non-director employees should always be aware of the possibility of a conflict of interest and that conflicts of interest can arise at any time.
-Any director or non-director employee should, in any instance, at any time, where a conflict of interest could be possible, contact the Corporation's Office of General Counsel so that a full assessment of the situation can be reviewed.
+Directors should always be aware of the possibility of a conflict of interest and that conflicts of interest can arise at any time.
+Any director should, in any instance, at any time, where a conflict of interest could be possible, contact the Company's Office of General Counsel so that a full assessment of the situation can be reviewed.